top of page

 Your stress response increases.

-Your focus shifts from the music to the threat.
+Your focus shifts from the music to the perceived threat.

-Even though you may still appear composed on the outside, your nervous system has shifted into survival mode.
+Even though you may still appear composed on the outside, your nervous system has shifted into protection.

 In this protective state, maintaining freedom and expression becomes far more difficult.